negarfathi/negarfathi.github.io/source/_posts/about-me.md

 title: About Me
 ---

-I am a Ph.D. student at the University of Nebraska-Lincoln specializing in Software Analysis, Software Testing, and Compiler Design and proficient in a wide range of technical tools dedicated to exploring and improving the software development process.
+I am a Ph.D. student at the University of Nebraska-Lincoln with a focus on software analysis, software testing, and compiler design.
+I am interested in developing and utilizing technical tools to explore and improve the software development process.

 # Education
 **Ph.D.
 Student in Computer Science**